"A foolish person only learns about fire when he burns himself".

 Unless you muster up your will and plunge into the water.
 You won't learn how to swim.
 Without any deep knowledge of Linux, I installed it slowly by reading guides and help forums.
 My internet connection was not good since my neighbourhood had not yet dreamt of Fiber or broadband, I downloaded and finished installing the OS till 6 AM with good PPP and dialup connection from local ISP.

-I got the delivery at night, and like any other gadget that I have bought I was excited and started to set it up without any delay.
-I had already downloaded Ubuntu 9.10 ISO.
-Without any deep knowledge in Linux, I installed it by reading guides and help forums.
-My internet connection was really slow and I finished installing the OS till 6 AM.
-I used it a bit and I liked it, I wondered how can someone give a whole OS for free and that too with all the tools that are needed for daily task without even charging a penny.
+I was greeted by the purplish and orange wallpaper, I poked around a bit and I liked it.
+It was working great, I wondered how can someone give a whole Operating System for free and that too with all the tools that are needed for daily task without even charging a penny.
 My sister liked it too.
 She still uses that laptop with Ubuntu 14.10 on it.

 Also, Windows and Photoshop was being updated with new options and features continuously, to run them I needed to upgrade my hardware with more ram more G.P.U at a faster rate.

-I started preparing for the transition.
-Most of the open source apps that I found suitable for my workflow had windows builds, I downloaded them and tested them on windows.
-I converted all the files to open format wherever required, I converted my Photoshop brush tip to pngs, converted my colour swatches, shapes and other assets for the switch.
+I immediately started preparing for the transition.
+Most of the open source applications that I found suitable for my work flow also had windows executable, I downloaded them and tested them on windows beforehand.
+I slowly converted all the files to open format wherever required, I converted my Photoshop brush tips to pngs, I converted my color swatches, shapes and other assets for the switch.

 I suggest you to download it and use it yourself to know how good it is.
 I also warn you that is not jack of all trades like Photoshop but a master application only meant for painting and creating original artworks.

-I am glad that I made the switch, it's been wonderful journey so far and I am sure that it will be that way :)
+I am glad that I made the switch, it's been wonderful journey so far, and I am sure that it will be that way :)